treee111/wahooMapsCreator/docs/COPY_TO_WAHOO.md

 These tools can be helpful if you want to copy the files with a GUI and not via CLI:
 - Windows: https://github.com/hexadezi/adbGUI
 - macOS: https://www.android.com/filetransfer/

+### Simplified usage with MTP-tranfer (under Windows)
+According to [the Wahoo documentation](https://support.wahoofitness.com/hc/en-us/articles/115000127910-Connecting-ELEMNT-BOLT-ROAM-to-Desktop-or-Laptop-Computers) the device is able to connect via MTP.
+On windows you can navigate to the maps folder and drag new map files onto the folder called `maps\8`.
+The system will ask if you want to overwrite existing files.
+Don't forget to [delete temp-files and Clear Cache](#delete-temp-files-and-clear-cache).
+You can simply reboot to clear the cache.

 ## Copy device theme
 Device themes are described [here](TAGS_ON_MAP_AND_DEVICE.md#Device-Theme)